Data Storage and Anonymisation

 - Yahoo keeps your account information active in our user registration databases in order to provide immediate access to your personalisation preferences each time you visit Yahoo.

-- If you ask Yahoo to delete your Yahoo account, in most cases your account will be deactivated and then deleted from our user registration database in approximately 90 days.
+- If you ask Yahoo to delete your Yahoo account, in most cases your account will be deactivated and then deleted from our user registration database in approximately 40 days, with longer hold periods for accounts registered in: Australia or New Zealand (approx. 90 days); Brazil or Taiwan (approx. 180 days).
 This delay is necessary to discourage users from engaging in fraudulent activity.

-- Please note that any information that we have copied may remain in back-up storage for some period of time after your deletion request.
+- Please note that any information that we have copied may remain in backup storage for a period of time after your deletion request.
 This may be the case even though no account information remains in our active user databases.

 - The Yahoo computers (called "servers") that send your web pages and advertising banners process and store an enormous amount of information every day.
-These computer records are called “log files”.
+These computer records are known as “log files”.

 - Anonymisation is a process of removing or replacing personal identifiers in data records so that the resulting data is no longer personally identifiable.
 This is also referred to as de-identification.
 We use these terms interchangeably.